 Regulatory Authority/ Body for Company Registration in Australia

-The primary regulatory authority for company registration in Australia is the Australian Securities and Investments Commission (ASIC).
+The primary regulatory authority for new company registration in Australia is the Australian Securities and Investments Commission (ASIC).
 It oversees the process of incorporating companies and ensures compliance with relevant laws and regulations.

 Types of Business Structures in Australia – Company Registration in Australia